tytrusty/stuff-blog/docs/06-10-2025-Super Duper Fast Solvers.md

 Note how the displacements propogate quickly near the right end, but many iterations are needed to evenly distribute the displacements across the rod.

 ## Something Better?
 Recently a paper called [JGS2 (Lan et al. 2025)](https://arxiv.org/abs/2506.06494) made a similar observation about these local methods.
 They largely target an effect they call "overshooting" in which local coordinate descent methods overshoot due to lack of awareness of the problem stiffness outside of the neighborhood of a single coordinate.

-They follow a similar coordinate descent approach in which for each coordinate they construct a subspace corresponding to displacement that would occur to a perturbation of the coordinate, keeping all others fixed.
+To attempt to remedy this, they construct a subspace corresponding to displacement that would occur to a perturbation of the coordinate, keeping all others fixed.
 As a precomputation step, for each vertex they solve a block system of the form:

 $$
 \begin{bmatrix}